Ohtuilmo/importscript/README.md

 oc delete all -l app=importscript
 ```

-This will remove the deployment and all resources related to importscript app.
+This will remove the deployment and imagestream related to importscript app.